edcolen/projecttracker/documentation/functional_requirements.md

 - New projects are created with new section named "general"
 - New projects are created with an empty description
-- Project creator is admin as default
+- Project creator is admin and member as default
 - A project must have: title, description (optional), user_id, start_date (optional), end_date(optional), admins, members

 Use